Pediatric Kidney Transplant

 Why choose UCLA Health for pediatric kidney transplant?

 The specialists in the UCLA Pediatric Kidney Program have performed more than 900 pediatric kidney transplants, making us one of the highest-volume programs in the country.
-Thanks to the experience of our team, we consistently lead the nation in both volume and outcomes.
+Thanks to the experience of our kidney transplant surgeons, we consistently lead the nation in both volume and outcomes.

 We care for children at every stage of care, from diagnosis through transplantation and recovery.
 When you choose UCLA Health for your child’s kidney transplant, you benefit from: